Werner Stegmaier: Life

 After receiving his graduate degree (Staatsexamen) in philosophy, German studies, and Latin philology, he earned his doctorate in philosophy under the supervision of Karl Ulmer and Josef Simon in 1974 at the University of Tübingen.
 He taught for a few years at upper level high schools (Gymnasium) and at the University of Stuttgart.
 He became research assistant of Josef Simon at the University of Bonn, where he defended his habilitation on Philosophie der Fluktuanz.
 Dilthey und Nietzsche.
 In his inaugural address, he dealt with Immanuel Kant’s treatise What Does It Mean To Orient Oneself in Thinking?, on the basis of which he later developed his Philosophy of Orientation.
 After serving as an interim professor in Berlin, he went to Greifswald, where he still lives today.
 Stegmaier founded the North- and East-European Forum for Philosophy, which connected philosophy departments around the Baltic Sea.
 It organized annual summer schools and supported the philosophical reorientation in countries formerly controlled by the Soviet Union in a project “Empirical Research on Philosophy,” supported by the Deutsche Forschungsgemeinschaft.
 From 1997 until 2017, Stegmaier was the chief editor of the journal Nietzsche-Studien.
 International Yearbook for Nietzsche Research as well as of the Monographs and Texts of Nietzsche Research (both published by Walter de Gruyter, Berlin/Boston).
 He has organized numerous academic conferences on the philosophy of Nietzsche, the philosophy of orientation, signs and time, on the contemporary philosophical significance of the Jewish tradition, and on the thinking of Nietzsche and Luhmann.
 The philosophy of orientation has influenced various fields, including the sports science, linguistics, musicology, psychotherapy, architecture, and theology.
 In 2019, an abbreviated and updated version was published in English under the title What is Orientation?
 A Philosophical Investigation.
 Founded in 2018, the Hodges Foundation for Philosophical Orientation in Nashville, Tennessee, hosts prize competitions, seminars, research colloquia, publishes books, and awards research grants in order to further develop this philosophy.
+He has organized numerous academic conferences on Nietzsche’s philosophy, the philosophy of orientation, the sign, and time, the philosophical relevance of the Jewish tradition, and the thinking of Nietzsche and Luhmann.
+The philosophy of orientation has found applications in, among other fields, sports science, linguistics, musicology, psychotherapy, architecture, and theology.
+In 2019, a concise and updated version of the German philosophy of orientation was published in English under the title What is Orientation?
+A Philosophical Investigation, translated by Reinhard G. Mueller.
+The Foundation for Philosophical Orientation, inaugurated in Nashville, Tennessee, in 2019, awards scholarships, organizes competitions, seminars, and research colloquia, publishes relevant essays, and operates its own publishing house, Orientations Press.